ROCm/gpufort/README.md

 mkdir build
 ```

-The HIPFORT installation will then have the following directory structure:
+The HIPFORT installation will have the structure:

 ```
 hipfort/